Amit0617/AMIT/README.md

 Loves scripting using python and sometimes shell to automate things.
 Have experience with Scraping sites - whether site is html based or gets rendered dynamically by javascript.

-Web3 developer with hardhat. zk-Dev with circom
+Web3 developer with hardhat. zk-Dev with circom.

 Developer in day, h4ck3r at night.
 Web Application peneteration tester.